flriancu/fortran_demo/SETUP.md

 To install them, follow these steps:

-1. Install a Python distribution or a Python distribution manager:
+1. Install a Python distribution or a Python distribution manager, for example:
     -   Debian-like Linux systems:
         ```
         sudo apt install python3 python-is-python3 python3-pip python3-venv